scm-manager/scm-review-plugin/docs/en/configuration/index.md

 In most scenarios, pull requests will not be merged by the authors themselves.
 This can even be prevented by checking "Prevent authors from merging own pull requests".

+## Default Reviewers

+For convenience, a set of default reviewers can be configured for each repository.
+The reviewer field in the pull request creation form is automatically pre-populated from that list.